List of proposed railway electrification routes in Great Britain: 2020 onwards

 Under Transport Secretary Chris Grayling many of the proposed electrification projects were cancelled, despite pledging to remove full diesel trains by 2040.
-However, after being sacked in 2019, and replaced by Grant Shapps many of the cancelled electrification schemes are being reconsidered.
+However, after being sacked in 2019, and replaced by Grant Shapps many of the cancelled electrification schemes were reconsidered.
 The Integrated Rail Plan for the North and Midlands (IRP) confirmed this.

-Manchester Victoria to Stalybridge

-The electrification of this part of the Transpennine Route Upgrade is underway and due for completion in 2025.

-Bolton to Wigan

-It was announced in December 2013 that to would be electrified by 2017.
-Finally, on 1 September 2021, the go ahead was formally announced.
-Starting in December 2021, Wigan to Bolton work is in progress with "boots on the ground".
-The planned switch on of the electricity is January 1 2025.

 York to Church Fenton

 Work to extend the wires from Colton Junction to Church Fenton began in December 2020.
-Preliminary work includes track and signalling to enable line speed improvements prior to the installation of overhead gantries and wires in 2022 ready for an October 2022 completion.
+Preliminary work included track and signalling to enable line speed improvements prior to the installation of overhead gantries and wires in 2022 ready for an October 2022 completion.
 The extension will allow bi-mode trains to use electric traction through this section.
 The overhead lines on this section is scheduled to be operational from early 2024 along with a speed limit increase from 90 mph to 125 mph.
 As of April 2023, there has been no announcement on electrification between Leeds and Church Fenton.